 If you’re working on a very large landscape painting that involves painting lots of grass, or similar then this is a good tool to use so that you’re not painting it individually strand by strand.
 You can lay down the texture in no time, but you haven’t got as much control over the lines you create.

-The Silver ultra mini brush sets include miniature synthetic brushes that are made at the size 20/0, so they’ve got really tiny tips.
+The Silver ultra mini brush sets include miniature synthetic brushes that are made at the size 20/0.
+They have really tiny tips.
 These are good for very fine detail and creating short crisp lines.
+These brushes can be used with watercolour, oil or acrylic.

 Spotter brushes are like extra small round brushes.
-They aren’t able to load as much paint into the bristles, however, so you’ll find that the line your painting will cut off pretty quickly.
+They aren’t able to load as much paint into the bristles, however.
+So you’ll find that the line will cut off pretty quickly.

 The way to use this brush, is with a dotting action.
 So if you’re working on hyperrealistic portraits, you might use it to shade or highlight pores in the skin or light reflected on the lips.
 If you’re a landscape painter, you might use the brush to create tiny highlights in water or dot the leaves on trees in the distance.